Texas Deer Hunters: Cartel Gunmen Abducted Us After Shootout

 “They were nice to me, and to be honest with you, did not hurt us in any way,” Williams reported.

-Chapman recalled, “Every other word out of their mouth was, ‘No problem, you’ll be okay.
+Chapman recalled, “Every other word out of their mouth was, ‘No problem, you’ll be OK.
 We don’t hurt Americans.’”

 After 11 hours, the captors had arrived where they wanted to go.
 They gave the Texans back their cellphones and the rest of their property.